cedric-h/applookfat/README.md

 it's all written in C and rendered with WebGL because your WASM bundle is fat as fuck and any overhead is too much overhead.

+actually, i could be leveraging C and WASM far more efficiently; there are still WASM bundles for which this app stutters and chokes. progress to be made, iterations to be had and so forth.

 # example

 here's an example of what you get when you drop applookfat's own bundle into itself (kinky!)